"*" indicates required fields

 We make finding a remortgage easy.
 Financing options are available for all situations.

-Remortgage interest rates from 1.18% fixed for at least two years and subsequent rates also low at this time and negotiable.
-From August 2020 – We also have 6 new lenders for a poor credit remortgage products if your credit history has afew blemishes.
+Remortgage interest rates start at 4.89%, fixed for at least 2 years, and subsequent rates are also low and negotiable.
+Since January 2026, we have also had six new lenders offering poor-credit remortgage products if your credit history has a few blemishes.

-Offers are limited, so please complate our short form with your details.
-As demand increases the lender’s criteria will start to get more strict.
+Offers are limited, so please complete our short form with your details.
+As demand increases, the lender’s criteria will become stricter.

-Of all the options there are available to finance your wedding, homeowners can lower the cost of finance by integrating the wedding budget into their home by remortgaging to raise the money to pay for their wedding.
+Of all the options available to finance your wedding, homeowners can lower the cost by integrating the wedding budget into their home and remortgaging to raise the funds to pay for it.

 A Money-Saving Option by Remortgaging